Michael Almereyda

 Michael Almereyda (born April 7, 1959) is an American film director, screenwriter, and film producer.
 He studied art history at Harvard University but dropped out after three years to pursue filmmaking.
 He acquired a Hollywood agent on the strength of a spec script about Nikola Tesla.
+His films include Hamlet (2000) and Experimenter (2015).
 His film William Eggleston in the Real World (2005) was nominated for a Gotham Award for Best Documentary from the Independent Filmmaker Project.

 In 2015 Almereyda received the Moving Image Creative Capital Award.
 His film Marjorie Prime (2017), a philosophical science-fiction film based on Jordan Harrison's play of the same name, was screened at Sundance Film Festival and won the Sloan Feature Film Prize.

+Personal life

+Almereyda was born in Kansas, and, when he was a child, his family moved to Orange County, California, where he befriended the film critic Manny Farber, who became an important influence on his life.
+He now lives in New York City.
+His younger sister is the actress, comedian, and writer Spencer Kayden, and he also has two other brothers.